oliverkierepka/okokok/libs/designtokens/src/lib/README.md

 # Design Tokens

-This is the home of rhenag design tokens.
+This is the home of okokok design tokens.
 It uses style-dictionary to transform platform independent designtoken.json files to generate platform specific output formats (like scss, css, plist, xml, ...).
 The configuration is found in config.js

 ## Design Token Transformer